Deep Kernels with Probabilistic Embeddings for Small-Data Learning: Deep Probabilistic Kernel Learning

-We also note that the gradient estimates in \Cref{eq:empfingrad} are biased as the expectation with respect to weights $\weights$ appears inside the matrix inversion in \Cref{eq:negll}.
-While we observe clear improvements in performance when using DPKL and its extensions in the present form over a wide range of experiments, it would be interesting to analyze the effect of bias in gradients and potential improvements on deriving unbiased estimators (such as in \citep{belghazi2018mutual,rawat2019sampled}).
+\textbf{Bias in Gradient Estimates.} We note that the gradient estimates in \fref{eq:empfingrad} are biased as the expectation with respect to weights $\weights$ appears inside the matrix inversion in \fref{eq:negll}.
+While DPKL already outperforms the current state-of-the-art over a wide range of experiments, future work on reducing this bias may give further improvements (as in \citep{belghazi2018mutual}).